FAQ — Frequently Asked Questions

 What will my first counseling session be like?

-I will ask you to arrive about 10 minutes before your appointment time to complete paperwork.
 We will spend the first session getting to know each other and diving into your concerns as much as you feel comfortable.

 How do I make an appointment?
 Where are you located?